How to Buy a House in Montreal in 2025

 When it’s time to apply for a mortgage in Montreal, something that lenders will look at closely are your financials.
 This includes things like your credit history, income, and existing debts.
 When it comes to your credit and income, history is important, as lenders want to know that it has been good in the past and will likely be good in the future.

 For mortgages in Montreal, just like the rest of Quebec and Canada, you’ll want to have a credit score of at least 600.
-You should try to improve your credit score as a higher score may qualify you for lower mortgage rates or a larger selection of lenders to choose from.
+You should try to improve your credit score above 680 as a higher score may qualify you for lower mortgage rates or a larger selection of lenders to choose from.
 This may reduce the cost of your mortgage.

 If your credit score and/or income are too low to qualify for a mortgage from a bank, you may need to go with a private mortgage lender or alternative lenders in Montreal instead.
 While you may still be qualified for a private mortgage, their private mortgage interest rates can be significantly higher than rates offered by the major banks.